Lisa Ferrero

 Lisa Ferrero (born November 3, 1982) is an American professional golfer who played on the LPGA Tour and Futures Tour.

-Personal
+Early life and amateur career

-Ferrero was born in Stockton, California on November 3, 1982.
-She resides in Lodi, California.
+In 1982, Ferrero was born in Stockton, California.

-Amateur and college career

 Ferrero won the U.S. Girls' Junior in 2000.

 Ferrero played college golf at University of Texas at Austin.
 She graduated with a bachelor's degree in Sports Management.

-Professional
+Professional career

-Ferrero turned professional in 2005, and joined the Futures Tour on January 28, 2005.
-She joined the LPGA Tour in 2007 as a rookie.
+In 2005, Ferrero turned professional.
+She joined the Futures Tour on January 28, 2005.
+Ferrero joined the LPGA Tour in 2007 as a rookie.

-Coaching career

 On August 23, 2017, Ferrero was named Towson University women's golf head coach.